-- You can do a keyword search in the Discovery Search box on the library's homepage
+- Start with a keyword search in the Discovery Search on the Library's homepage.

-- If there are no direct links to the full text, click on the "Find It @ Purchase" button.
-This searches for full text in other databases and journal collections.
-A new window will open providing different options for locating the article.
+- If there are no direct links to the full text, do not despair!
+Just click the "Find It @ Purchase" button.
+This searches for full text across ALL of the Library's databases and journal collections.
+Most of the time, the Library has access to the full text, just in another database.

-If you're looking for peer reviewed or scholarly articles, note that many of the databases let you limit to just those types of articles.
-Look for a limiter on either the search screen or the first results screen, sometimes in the center or down the left or right side.
-It may say "scholarly articles," "peer reviewed," "academic journals," or something similar.
-While technically not all academic journals are peer reviewed, most are.
-Note that these limiters are not 100% accurate, but they give you a very good start.
-For information on distinguishing peer reviewed or scholarly articles from other types of sources, see this brief tutorial video.
+Many databases let you limit to peer reviewed, scholarly, or academic articles.
+Look for limiters within the databases that say "scholarly articles," "peer reviewed," "academic journals," or something similar.
+Note that these limiters are not always 100% accurate, but they give you a very good start.
+For information on distinguishing peer reviewed or scholarly articles from other types of sources, see this brief video tutorial.